Dr. Marc Hansen

 Dr. Adam Siddiqui-Jain

-Dr. Siddiqui-Jain brings more than ten years of profesional experience in the discovery and development of anticancer drugs.
+Dr. Siddiqui-Jain brings more than fifteen years of professional drug discovery experience, primarily focused in oncology, to Frost Biologic.
 He previously held the position of Associate Director of Experimental Biology and Screening at Cylene Pharmaceuticals, where he was the lead project scientist on several oncology drug discovery programs.
 Two of these programs successfully yielded clinical candidates, Quarfloxin (phase 1) and the first-in-class protein Kinase CK2 inhibitor CX-4945 (phase 1).
 Prior to his arrival at Cylene Pharmaceuticals, Dr. Siddiqui-Jain worked in Laurence Hurley’s Lab at the University of Arizona, where he discovered the active conformation of the G-quadruplex DNA regulatory structure in the c-Myc promoter and is the first-named author on the subsequent PNAS paper (2002) that has since been referenced more than 650 times.
 Dr. Siddiqui-Jain holds a Ph.D. in Biological Chemistry and has published more than 40 publications and patents.
+Adam is director of Chemistry at Tolero Pharmaceuticals.

 Dr. Stewart Chipman